Excellence in Environmental

 Nominations

-CEEF will accept nominations for the Excellence in Environmental Education Awards from January 31 to May 1, 2025, nd the 2025 Award Nomination period is now open.
-The awards will recognize work that was done in the previous calendar year; for example, the 2025 awards will recognize programs, projects or initiatives that took place during the period of January 1, 2024 – December 31, 2024.
+CEEF accepts nominations for the Excellence in Environmental Education Awards at the start of each year.
+The 2026 Award Nomination period is not yet open.
+The awards recognize work that was done in the previous calendar year; for example, the 2026 awards will recognize programs, projects or initiatives that took place during the period of January 1, 2025 – December 31, 2025.

 Please note, the project or initiative does not have to have been completed during this period, and can be ongoing.
 Furthermore, you may submit more than one nomination, but each should be submitted separately.